-Housing benefit and financial assistance for students
+Benefit help with rent and other financial assistance for students

 If you’ve been in care you may be entitled to some grants or financial assistance from Social Services to help with costs associated with your course.
 Talk to your social worker to find out about these.